 Strategic staffing solutions crossed with managed services offer companies big-picture, creative options and the flexible, top-level talent they’re craving.

 Three weeks into the global shut down, I realized that moving forward, my role would be anything but traditional.
 The old way of hiring and staffing wasn’t meeting clients’ immediate needs anymore.
 There was simply too much uncertainty and so much was changing so quickly.
 It was clear, however, there was a need.
-While the global pandemic caused many businesses to contract, many sectors had increased as a result of extremely unusual demand due to the unexpected shutdown.
+While the global pandemic caused many businesses to contract, many sectors had actually expanded, as a result of extremely unusual demand due to the unexpected shutdown.
 These businesses had to act quickly to meet demand but didn’t want to compromise the delivery of their services to do so.

 In order to meet these unusual needs, I partnered with my counterpart from Vaco’s Managed Services division, Atul Bhave, to help develop a custom — and somewhat unusual — solution for an existing client.